FreddyCharles/PyAnki/README.md

     *   Verify UTF-8 encoding is selected in the save options.
     *   Be careful that the software doesn't automatically change date formats or number formats in ways incompatible with the application.
 Set date columns to `YYYY-MM-DD` format explicitly if possible.
 *   **Text Editors:** When using a plain text editor, manually ensure commas separate fields and use double quotes (`"..."`) around fields containing commas, newlines, or double quotes themselves.
+*   **Tips for making Flashcards:** Dont refer to any specific examples or pictures without giving the full relevent information in that specific card.
+If refering to an example question make sure to give the full question for each flashcard refering to it otherwise don't refer to it.
+*   **Extra info:** Make sure not to use any extra/unnecessary syntax like breaklines

 **Example `my_deck.csv`:**